arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - `NDP.h` and `BMI270_Init.h` for the Nicla Voice board's basic functions and the IMU control.
 - Macros are defined for checking the status of the IMU; these macros allow the sketch to detect and handle sensor errors.

-Next, user functions `ledBlueOn()`, `ledGreenOn()`, and `ledRedBlink()` definition:

-- These functions allow the onboard LEDs to flash specific colors to indicate different states: blue for a successful match, green for an event, and red to indicate an error.

 Next, in the `setup()` function:

-- The serial communication is initialized at a baud rate of 115200.
+- The serial communication is initialized at a baud rate of `115200`.
 - The Nicla Voice board is initialized, and the LDO regulator (used for putting the board into power-saving mode) is disabled to avoid communication problems with the IMU.
 - Error and event handlers are initialized.
-- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor's internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), the NDP processor's internal DSP firmware (`dsp_firmware_v91.synpkg`), and the Machine Learning model (`ei_model.synpkg`).
+- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor's internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), and the NDP processor's internal DSP firmware (`dsp_firmware_v91.synpkg`).
 - The BMI270 sensor is initialized; this includes a software reset, loading the sensor configuration, and setting it into normal power mode with the accelerometer and gyroscope operational.

 Finally, in the `loop()` function:

 - Memory is allocated for the sensor data; data is then read from the sensor and stored in this allocated space.
 - Raw sensor data is then parsed and extracted into raw accelerometer and gyroscope data.
-This data is represented as 16-bit signed integers ranging from -32 768 to 32 767.
+This data is represented as 16-bit signed integers ranging from -32768 to 32767.
 - Raw sensor data is converted into understandable and standard unit measurements; for the accelerometer, data is converted to meters per second squared, and for the gyroscope, data is converted to degrees per second.
 - Converted accelerometer and gyroscope data are printed on the Serial Monitor, allowing the user to observe sensor data in real-time.